CtrlK

 Actionability

-The skill provides fully executable Python code examples for all major use cases: sequence generation, structure prediction, inverse folding, embeddings, function conditioning, chain-of-thought generation, and batch processing.
-Code is copy-paste ready with proper imports and realistic usage patterns.
+The skill provides fully executable, copy-paste ready Python code examples for all major use cases: sequence generation, structure prediction, inverse folding, embeddings, function conditioning, chain-of-thought generation, and batch processing.
+Installation commands are concrete and specific.

 3 / 3